CCTV is a surefire way to improve your security and helps to monitor your home at any time of day or night.

 You have probably seen a lot of films where security rooms have lots of monitors, and a ton of camera feeds, this often is not the case in the real world.
-Security is often done from a smaller room, and typically for most businesses, on one monitor.
+Security is often done from a smaller room, and typically for most premises, on one monitor.

 This makes it much easier to manage, and explain how to set it up too.
 The short version is that it does not need a security expert to set up a good amount of CCTV cameras, but it entirely depends on the CCTV camera types you invest in.

-It is likely you are not looking for a 5-level security system that even James Bond would struggle to get into, but just a way of securing your business without breaking the bank.
+It is likely you are not looking for a 5-level security system that even James Bond would struggle to get into, but just a way of securing your premises without breaking the bank.
 Enter CCTV via TV, an everyday solution for any sized company.

 Note: If you are curious about how to connect CCTV to phone, our previous blog is for you.